buraksezer/olric/README.md

 Equivalent of`SETNX` command in Olric is `PutIf(key, value, IfNotFound)`.
 Lock and LockWithTimeout commands are properly implements the algorithm which is proposed above.

 You should know that this implementation is subject to the clustering algorithm.
 Olric is an AP product.
 So there is no guarantee about reliability.

-**I recommend the lock implementation to be used for efficiency purposes in general, instead of correctness.**
+I recommend the lock implementation to be used for efficiency purposes in general, instead of correctness.

+**Important note about consistency:**

+You should know that Olric is a PA/EC (see [Consistency and Replication Model](#consistency-and-replication-model)) product.
+So if your network is stable, all the operations on key/value pairs are performed by a single cluster member.
+It means that you can be sure about the data atomicity when your network is stable but it's also important to know that you shouldn't trust a computer network.
+If you cannot tolerate losing strong consistency under network partitioning, you need to use a different tool for locking.

+See [Fallacies of distributed computing](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing) and [Hazelcast and the Mythical PA/EC System](https://dbmsmusings.blogspot.com/2017/10/hazelcast-and-mythical-paec-system.html) for more insight on this topic.

 ### Storage Engine